 The trail followed the creekbed then crossed it, curving like a snake up the side of the canyon.
 My horse stopped to drink in the creek, then scaled the rocky side of the canyon and the switchbacks, a steep drop on one side, a canyon wall on the other.

 My trust was wholly in this horse, who has carried me on so many trails, mountains, in canyons, badlands and deserts.
-We are in a part of the country where we have it all – and so we have practiceIMG_0546d on it all.
+We are in a part of the country where we have it all – and so we have practiced on it all.
 We have ridden through small cowtowns in Colorado, ghost towns, and remote landscapes that vehicles can’t get to, up to mountain peaks that required that I get off and walk.
 We come prepared, but we also know that anything can happen, and we are dependent upon one another.
 We know each other intimately, my horse knows my every shift in the saddle, lift of the rein, and I know how she will place her feet, what she fears and what doesn’t faze her.
 We support each other through each turn in the trail.

-People have for centuries, relied on the horse not just IMG_2050as mode of transportation, but as a partner in daily life.
+People have for centuries, relied on the horse not just as mode of transportation, but as a partner in daily life.
 The horse was part of the economy, and necessary, but bonds were formed, and the horse and rider would move through their days together as one.

 I speak of this because the bond that we work at on the ground can pave the way for the bond we have in the saddle.